 National Pension Service Only Gave Foreign Investors the Chance to Sell High and Exit [Economic Insight] View original image

-This is what Jae-hyun Bae, Executive Director (CIO) of Prism Investment Advisory, who was responsible for asset allocation work in the Investment Strategy Office of the National Pension Service for about 12 years since 2013, said in an interview with The Asia Business Daily on June 30.
+This is what Jae-Hyun Bae, Chief Investment Officer (CIO) at Prism Investment Advisory, who was in charge of asset allocation work at the NPS Investment Strategy Office for about 12 years since 2013, said in an interview with The Asia Business Daily on June 30.

 This content was produced with the assistance of AI translation services.